-Recruiting speed and hiring for quality are two of the biggest challenges facing firms that employ contact center agents.
+Recruiting speed and hiring for quality are two of the biggest challenges facing firms that employ frontline customer contact employees.
 By quality of hire, we mean the organizational standard that defines satisfactory job performance.
-By recruiting speed, we mean how fast the hiring process can move a candidate from point of contact to an accepted job offer.
+By recruiting speed, we mean how fast the hiring process can move a candidate from point of contact through the pre-hire and onboarding processes to an accepted job offer.

-Leading contact centers achieve fast recruiting speed and quality of hire evaluations by pushing proven (i.e. predictive) hiring processes into automated, objective systems that are calibrated against key performance outcomes and link into an integrated employee lifecycle.
+Leading customer contact organizations achieve fast recruiting speed and quality of hire evaluations by pushing proven (i.e. predictive) hiring processes into automated, objective systems that are calibrated against key performance outcomes and linked into an integrated employee lifecycle.
 These organizations do this by leveraging the following:

 - They use a quantifiable job analysis process to systematically identify the key knowledge, skills, abilities, and behaviors (competencies) associated with the job in order to perform satisfactorily.
 This enables the hiring team to target who they want to hire.